 You’re invited to mark your Bib with the number of years you’ve been a Blue Nose participant!

 It’s back and more popular than ever.
-Last year we had 400 entries on Facebook and Lesley Murphy’s slogan “This Run Never Gets Old” was selected and worn by almost 4,000 kids in the Doctors Nova Scotia Youth Run.
+Last year we had 400 entries on Facebook and the slogan “You Nose you Can!” was selected.
 Stay tuned for the announcement of this year’s winner!

 Finish Line Photography